-Explore a rewarding career as a technology consultant working for our innovative clients or join our operations teams to help grow our mission.
+Explore a rewarding career as a technologist working for our innovative clients or join our operations teams to help grow our mission.

 Every autistic person and their autistic traits are unique.
 The truth is, autism has no “look” or even one set of traits, strengths, or struggles.
 At auticon, our team members have broad and diverse interests – including as technology experts – and we are respected for it.